Sending Build Info

 Required Options:

--p, --agent-password=PASSWORD password for the agent (will prompt if not specified, to avoid
+environment variable, will prompt if not specified, to avoid

 storing in command line history, timeout after 300 seconds)